snltd/SexyMF/README.md

 The simplest way to make everything work is to run as the root user.
 Do this, and you don't need to set up anything else.
-You can control access to everything via the SexyMF config files.
+You can control access to everything, in all zones, via the SexyMF config files.
 I wouldn't do that myself though, and I wrote it.

 The best way to correctly grant SexyMF the privileges it needs to do the job you want it to do is to read and understand the `smf_security(5)` manual